figoaranta/Covid-19-Mortality-Rate-Prediction/README.md

-# The goal of this project is to develop a regression predictive models to predict the mortality rate of Covid-19 in Indonesia.
+# The goal of this project is to develop regression predictive models to predict the mortality rate of Covid-19 in Indonesia.

 ## Outline